On the Dynamics of First and Second Order GeCo and gBBKS Schemes

-Then, Theorem 2.9 in \cite{IKM2122} has been extended in \cite{izgin2022stability} to higher dimensional linear systems with some linear invariants, which are characterized by the presence of non-hyperbolic steady states.
+Then,\suggest{ the stability} Theorem 2.9 in \cite{IKM2122} has been extended in \cite{izgin2022stability} to higher dimensional linear systems with some linear invariants, which are characterized by the presence of non-hyperbolic steady states.
 Based on the center manifold theory, a criterion to assess the stability of a positive and linear invariants preserving scheme $\by^{n+1}=\bg(\by^n)$ is given, provided that $\bg\in \mathcal C^1$ as well as that the first derivatives of $\bg$ are Lipschitz continuous.
 This criterion was then used to investigate second order MPRK schemes when applied to arbitrary finite sized linear system in \cite{izgin2022stability} as well as for the analysis of higher order SSPMPRK \cite{HIKMS22}, MPRK and MPDeC methods \cite{IOE22StabMP}.
-The obtained stability functions where used to derive a necessary condition for the time step size to avoid oscillatory behavior of the numerical approximation, see \cite{TORLO,ITOE22} for more insights into this topic.
+The obtained stability functions were used to derive a necessary condition for the time step size to avoid oscillatory behavior of the numerical approximation, see \cite{TORLO,ITOE22} for more insights into this topic.
 Moreover, the stability theory from \cite{IKM2122, izgin2022stability} was also used to investigate the stability of MPRK22($\alpha$) when applied to a nonlinear test problem, see \cite{IKMnonlin22}.

-In this paper we use the theory developed in \cite{izgin2022stability} in order to explore the stability properties of gBBKS and GeCo schemes.
-We first search for the stability regions of first and second order gBBKS and second order GeCo schemes when applied to the two dimensional linear test problem with initial condition
+In this paper, we use the theory developed in \cite{izgin2022stability} in order to explore the stability properties of gBBKS and GeCo schemes. \suggest{We explore the stability of the first order GeCo (GeCo1) scheme in the general $N$-dimensional linear setting